prabhu73/covid19-tracker/README.md

 # covid19-tracker
 We can track covid19 cases in india

+Data fetching from: https://github.com/covid19india/api _Thanks for the teams for making the data open source_

 Used the following concepts
 1. MVVM architecture
 1. Koin dependency injection